SphaeroX/sensirion-sen66-esp32/README.md

 This project targets the **Seeed Studio XIAO ESP32‑S3** using PlatformIO.
 It reads a **Sensirion SEN66** and uploads all available signals to **ThingSpeak** using self written libraries only.

+Additionally the firmware can stream measurements to **InfluxDB** and a companion Express.js dashboard located in `/dashboard` visualizes the data on mobile devices.

 ---

 ## Getting Started